HannaKristensson/website_Silicon2.0-js.react/README.md

-# Silicon webbsite With JavaScript and React
+# Silicon website With JavaScript and React
-Expansion of the Silicon webbsite
+Expansion of the Silicon website.
+A project for my .net education on EC.